ranjithum/Json-Analyzer/README.md

 # Many such rules can be written
 ```

-As you can see above, you can write your own custom rules for filtering the json packet. if a match condition (pp) is encountered then it just returns success.
+As you can see above, you can write your own custom rules, if a match condition (pp) is encountered then it just returns success.
-Parent node can be either "**json[0].**" or "**json.**."

-Please note :- once a match condition is encountered it doesn't execute subsequent statements.
+Please note :- __Once a match condition is encountered it doesn't execute subsequent statements.__

-Please check these [sample filter rules](https://github.com/ranjithum/Json-Analyzer/tree/master/sample-filter-rules) for more complex rules.
+Check these [sample rules](https://github.com/ranjithum/Json-Analyzer/tree/master/sample-filter-rules) for more complex rules.

 ### List of keywords present
 > * **json**   -> Denotes parent node
 > * **if**     -> Comparing conditions
 > * **for**    -> Loops through a list